Ever wonder why some seniors retire lonely while others run in retirement with liveliness?

 The brain changes itself with action, so if we wish to shift from a fixed mindset to a growth mindset here we will want to act on our findings in the survey above.
 An action could be as small as looking at a problem, and then proposing a practical solution, that we try to put into action.
 Or it can be the start of a larger project which may be to walk for a mile daily, which we invite a friend or family member to help us launch.
 Whatever shift we choose, it’s best to make it fun, and a win-win to make it more fantastic.

 Retirees who possess growth mindset use open minded thinking to generate the kind of creative solutions that bounce us back after challenges.
 It’s available to all who take time to practice it.
 When we choose growth mindset approaches, we choose an art, science and wisdom of creative reactions that help us reach retirement expectations and beyond.
 We learn to recognize emotional cues, diffuse down days and generally access a healthier, more agile brain.
 We reinforce an ability to find marvelous solutions and to filter out irrelevant or knee-jerk reactions.
-You could say, we learn to pierce common frustrations and find fantastic bursts of creative insight
+You could say, we learn to pierce common frustrations and find fantastic bursts of creative insight.

 Call it a boost for our brains, we practice growth mindset reactions and allow ourselves to make mistakes as stepping stones to the next adventure.
 Rather than burn out over excessive demands we ignite motivation for personal passions as we lift potential and confidently avoid judging ourselves harshly when slip-ups pop in.
 Sounds simple and obvious, right?
-Well, it’s really all about simply doing what we love and are aspired to more often, so we can do it easier.

 Luckily we all have what we need to make a shift from lonely into lively.
 Let’s start by replacing the question, “How smart am I?” with, “How am I smart?”
 Then make time daily to hear in our head, sensational responses about our genuine worth to ourselves and others, beyond any critic’s voice about our shortcomings.
 The opposite of an active inner critic is an ability to get downright silly and laugh at little things that slip our feet on unexpected banana peels that catch us unaware.

-When friends encouraged Evelyn Williams at the tender age of 82 to try out for a national talent completion she doubled-down and recalled other talent opportunities she’d missed.
+When friends encouraged Evelyn Williams at the tender age of 82 to try out for a national talent competition she doubled-down and recalled other talent opportunities she’d missed.
 This immovable mindset left her feeling more limits than growing musical skills.
 That’s until Evelyn reached for Britain’s Got Talent and won the golden buzzer winning response for her performance of Send in the Clowns.

 Evelyn’s limiting beliefs made it difficult, perhaps impossible to accept practice needed to improve her voice.
 By insisting that others are better performers, we resist the reality that our competitors also blew some past gigs, when they attempted to use their skills.